andrei-shershan/kinodev.Docs/README.md

 __Follow this link to see the website: [KINODEV - minimalistic MVP](https://ui-hxh5eqemg5dmeddy.polandcentral-01.azurewebsites.net/)__

 > [!NOTE]
-> Free or Low cost Azure services were used for deployment, so it works **'a little bit'** slow
+> I used free or low cost Azure services in cloud, so it works **'a little bit'** slow

-> [!NOTE]
-> Current project state is delivered MVP, it contains only minimal happy flow path.
-> Further development temporary postponed.

 ---

 - [What is about?](#what-is-about)
 - [Architecture](#architecture)
 - [Stack](#stack)

 ## Architecture